bikebrigade/blog/src/posts/2021-11-19-ecto_query_cheatsheet.md

 ##### A note on syntax

 Ecto allows you to write queries in two ways: **keyword-based** and **macro-based**.
-Most examples in the [official docs](https://hexdocs.pm/ecto/Ecto.Query.html) use keyword-based examples, but I find the less verbose macro-based more straightforward for simple operations.
+Most examples in the [official docs](https://hexdocs.pm/ecto/Ecto.Query.html) use the keyword-based syntax but I find the less verbose macro-based more straightforward for simple operations, particularly when you are messing around in [IEx](https://hexdocs.pm/iex/1.12/IEx.html), Elixir's interactive shell.

-It's hard to argue against the value of writing queries in an almost-identical-to-SQL format, I think this was part of the reason I found Ecto a bit "fiddly" to get started with.

 #### Before we get started – reduce the amount of typing with `alias`